Azure/cyclecloud-symphony/README.md

     You can run install.sh within the folder and it will install python virtual environment at plugin path like below:
     $HF_TOP/$HF_VERSION/providerplugins/azurecc/scripts/venv
-    If you also need to generate symphony configuration then you can run install.sh with argument generate_config.
-This will set all the configurations assuming you have only azurecc provider and enable it.
+    If you also need to generate symphony configuration then you can run install.sh with argument generate_config and other required arguments.
+This will set all the configurations assuming you have only azurecc provider and enable it.Example:
+    ./install.sh generate_config --cluster <cluster_name> --username <username> --password <password> --web_server <webserver>

 ## Guide to using scripts

- These scripts can be found under $HF_TOP/$HF_VERSION/providerplugins/azurecc/scripts
+ These scripts can be found under $HF_TOP/$HF_VERSION/providerplugins/azurecc/scripts.
    1. generateWeightedTemplates.sh
       This script is used to generated weighted template.
 You need to run this script as root.
       ./generateWeightedTemplates.sh
       This will create a template based on current cyclecloud template selections and print it.
       If there are errors please check in /tmp/template_generate.out You must then store template in $HF_TOP/$HF_VERSION/hostfactory/providers/conf/azurecc_templates.json file.
+After storing the file the change will take effect only after you stop and start HostFactory.
    2. testDryRunWeightedTemplates.sh
       These are test scripts which has 2 options:
          a. validate_templates - this will check the template in default path where azurecc_templates.json is stored